Dr. Jesse Krebs

 Dr. Krebs performed on recitals at the International Clarinet Association Conferences (ClarinetFest) in Ostend, Belgium (2018), Lincoln, NE (2012), Austin, TX (2010) and Kansas City, MO (2008), and he presented a lecture on the clarinet soloists of the John Philip Sousa Band at the 2006 ClarinetFest in Atlanta, GA.
-Currently serving as coordinator of the ICA High School Competition and the Missouri State Chair, he previously participated on the judging panel for the 2010, 2011, and 2015 ICA Research Competitions, and is currently serving as the ICA Research Coordinator.
+Currently serving as coordinator of the ICA High School Competition and the Missouri State Chair, he previously participated on the judging panel for the 2010, 2011, and 2015 ICA Research Competitions, and served as the ICA Research Coordinator from 2016 to 2018.
 Dr. Krebs was a guest performer at the 2011 Iowa Clarinet Day, the 2016 Arkansas Clarinet Day, the 2016 Eastern Kentucky Clarinet Festival, the 2017 South Dakota Clarinet Day, and the 2018 Midwest ClariFest in Nebraska, and the 2022 National College Music Society Conference (Long Beach, CA).
 His articles have been published in The Clarinet journal, The Instrumentalist magazine, the NACWPI journal, and the Missouri School Music magazine.
 He has performed on Iowa Public Television, has recorded with the North Texas Wind Symphony (Klavier and GIA labels), and has given guest artist recitals and master classes at the Royal Irish Academy of Music (Dublin), Mahidol University (Bangkok), Imperial College (London), the University of Costa Rica, the Illinois State University, the University of Central Arkansas, Ouachita Baptist University, UNC-Charlotte, the University of Northern Iowa, Winona State University, Northwestern State University, Eastern Kentucky University, the University of Nebraska-Lincoln, and the National Music Museum.
 Dr. Krebs also presented a clinic on teaching clarinet at the 2009 Missouri Music Educators Association Conference and was featured as concerto soloist with the Truman Wind Symphony at the 2014 CBDNA Conference in Fayetteville, Arkansas.
 He has premiered works by composers Paul Chihara, Robert Tindle, Man-Ching Donald Yu, Victor Marquez, Thomas Dempster, and Charles Gran.